garciaev/PredictingSolarEnergy/README.md

 I used these weather forecasts to predict the total integrated solar energy from Sun rise to Sun set as measured by 98 [Oklahoma Mesonet](https://www.mesonet.org/) sites spaced across Oklahoma.
 The total solar energy was measured directly by pyranometers at each site with a 5 minute cadence from 1994-2012.

 # The Solution
-I trained a gradient-boosted decision tree model [XGBoost](https://github.com/dmlc/xgboost) using spatially 100x100 Km averaged weather forecasts to predict the actual integrated total solar energy.
+I trained a gradient-boosted decision tree model [XGBoost](https://github.com/dmlc/xgboost) using spatially 100x100 kilometers averaged weather forecasts to predict the actual integrated total solar energy.

 I ran XGBoost to find numerical patterns that link weather forecasts to the actual integrated solar energy measured at each Oklahoma Mesonet site. **I was able to predict the actual solar energy available to <6.5% accuracy 24 hours ahead** for the vast majority of days, using a portion of the data not used in model training.

+# The future
+An XGBoost model trained to predict solar energy using numerical weather models can be easily implemented in real time.
+The model could be periodically updated with a longer time baseline, and site-specific weather information.

 # Installation
 1. Download the weather forecast files `gefs_test.tar.gz` (or `gefs_test.zip`) and `gefs_train.tar.gz` (or `gefs_train.zip`) from Kaggle competition [data webpage](https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest/data).